 Be prepared and use sound judgment while visiting and walking in Moogerah Peaks National Park.

 - Carry sufficient food, water and protective clothing.
 Weather conditions can be changeable.

 - A first-aid kit.
 Learn first aid procedures.

 - Rubbish bins are not provided.
-Please bring rubbish bags and take all recyclables and rubbish with you when you leave.
+Please bring rubbish bags and take all recyclables and rubbish, including food scraps, bread ties and cigarette butts, with you when you leave.

 - Bring your camera and binoculars for viewing wildlife.
 A torch, preferably with a red filter to protect the animals' eyes, is useful for spotlighting at night.

 - Mount Moon section of Moogerah Peaks National Park is surrounded by private property.
 There is no public access.